quanteda/tutorials.quanteda.io/content/machine-learning/nb.markdown

 {{% /notice %}}

 {{% notice info %}}
-If you want to learn more about Naive Bayes classification, see [Chapter 4](https://web.stanford.edu/~jurafsky/slp3/4.pdf) of Jurafsky and Martin (2018):
+If you want to learn more about Naive Bayes classification, see:
 Jurafsky, Daniel, and James H. Martin.
 2018. [_Speech and Language Processing.
 An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition_](https://web.stanford.edu/~jurafsky/slp3/4.pdf).
 Draft of 3rd edition, September 23, 2018 (Chapter 4).
 {{% /notice%}}